 So, if a user can’t easily find the information they’re looking for, if they don’t find you interesting – they’re out.
 And you don’t want that.
 Not only that you lose a lead, which can potentially be a paying customer, it can also signal search engines that your online storefront is not relevant to the searchers.
 This can result to Google not showing your website anymore to searches.

-So, make sure your digital storefront is easy to navigate and understand.
+So, make sure your digital storefront is easy to navigate, user friendly and easy understand.
 Optimize it for different devices –desktop computers, mobile phones, and tablets.

 If there are certain aspects on your website that need more attention, you have to make them stand out.
 Use larger, easy-to-read fonts especially on your call to action buttons.
 Use icons to help them understand what you want them to do.